5 Things You Probably Didn't Know About Solar Eclipses

 by Emma Bailey • February 17, 2016

 4. Solar and lunar eclipses happen in pairs (sometimes even trios!).
-The total solar eclipse on March 8 will be followed by a lunar eclipse two weeks later on March 23.
+The total solar eclipse on August 21 will be preceded by a lunar eclipse two weeks earlier on August 7.

 5. If you stood in one place and waited to see a total solar eclipse, you could wait for 300 years or more.

 Join us from anywhere in the world to see this amazing phenomenon live stream online.
-The Exploratorium's webcast team is traveling to the coral island of Woleai, in the Pacific Ocean 500 miles north of New Guinea, to bring you this upcoming astronomical event.
+The Exploratorium has two video teams traveling to the path of totality.
+They’ll be filming and live streaming from Caspar, Wyoming, and Madras, Oregon, to bring you this upcoming astronomical event.